erts-RnD/survey_and_rescue/README.md

 You will be using this package to implement position control and the task logic in further tasks.

+**Changelog for launch files**

+The *detect_beacons.launch* and prerequistes.launch

 **Changelog for monitor.pyc**

+**v1.5.2**

+- Fixed bug of monitor sending "SUCCESS" for Base on topic /serviced_info in Continuous Mode.
+- The END message on /serviced_info is sent on Ctrl+C presses as well.
+- This will be the version on which the final task will be based.
+Please use the custom .pyc files created for the task that you will find along with the Task download.

 **v1.5.1**